matomo-org/developer-documentation/docs/theming.md

 ### Adding JavaScript files

 Themes can also add new JavaScript files.
-These files can be used to style things that can't be styled through CSS or LESS, such as radio buttons.
+These files can be used to style things that can't be styled through CSS or LESS.

 To add JavaScript files, add them as an array to to the **javascript** property in your theme's **plugin.json** file: